Missing argument in parameter list PowerShell

 Write-Host (Get-Date -Year)

-While I was running this above Visual Studio Code to get the current year from date, then an error was occurring as:
+While I was running this above Visual Studio Code to get the current year from date, then an error occurred:

 Missing an argument for parameter ‘Year’.
 Specify a parameter of type ‘System.Int32’ and try again.”

-The above error, you can see in the below screenshot.
+You can see the exact error in the below screenshot.

-When I searched the solution for this error, then I got something simple code as in the below screenshot.
+When I searched the solution for this error, I got something simple code as in the screenshot below.
 Just put this below Visual Studio Code and Run with the PowerShell ISE.

 ((Get-Date).year)

-Once you will run the PowerShell in Visual Studio Code, then you can see the current year in the Terminal section as shown below.
+Once you run the PowerShell in Visual Studio Code, you can see the current year in the Terminal section below.

 missing argument in parameter list powershell